 To change the location of the video, move your mouse over the video, click, and drag to the desired location.
 When you hover over the video you should see a cross-hair with 4 arrows pointing out under the pointer.

-To see your video within the slideshow, simply start the slideshow by clicking the Play button under the Slide Show field at the top-right of the window.
+To see your video within the slideshow, simply start the slideshow by clicking the Play button under the video.

 When your finished, save the PowerPoint and copy the folder with the video and PowerPoint to the location you want to store it (i.e. SSS, USB Drive, etc.)